 A great place to start with hypnosis is by doing it in your own living room or place of comfort.
 Start in a peaceful environment where you are comfortable and won’t be disturbed.
 My favorite guided meditation app is “Anxiety Relief” by SurfCity.
 Start with the free version to see if it’s right for you.
 After a few test runs you can get the premium version for a couple bucks if it’s a good fit.
 If the SurfCity app is not a good fit for you, try some of the options on YouTube.
 Don’t get discouraged if the first attempt doesn’t go well.
 Find a style and voice that is soothing to you, with the focus on anxiety or the main problem you’re working on.

-As you know, there isn’t a magical solution that instantly makes the anxiety and stress go away.
-If you’ve found this to be the case, please share!
-What I have found is that consistently doing hypnosis sessions can have a positive impact on stress and anxiety levels.
+As you know, there isn’t a magical solution that instantly makes the anxiety go away.
+Although I have found is that consistently doing hypnosis sessions can have a positive impact on stress and anxiety levels.
 I was also surprised how much the Self-Confidence recording, also by SurfCity, helped me.
 My preferred practice is to wake up early and complete a hypnosis session in the morning.
 I have also tried going to bed with the sessions looping while I sleep, but I find myself waking up tangled in headphones without a positive impact.

 If the assisted hypnosis sessions are going well, you may consider taking it to the next level by visiting a trained hypnotherapist.
 Now I’m not talking about your roommate’s friend that practices Reiki.
 I’m talking about someone that is a professional.
 Do a quick yelp search in nearby cities to find a top-rated hypnotist in your area.